Yerdaulet-zh/variational-auto-encoder/README.md

 ## Results

 After training, you will be able to visualize the reconstructed images from the VAE model.
-The model's performance is evaluated based on the reconstruction loss and KL divergence.
+The model's performance is evaluated based on the reconstruction loss.
-Sample Results:

 ## Licenses